mapbox/simplestyle-spec/1.1.0/README.md

 define styles.
 As such, files implementing `simplestyle` are by definition valid GeoJSON files and valid [JSON](http://json.org/) files.

+## 3. Client Behavior

+The entirety of the `simplestyle` spec is optional, so any combination of specified properties are valid.
+When properties are not given, the defaults below are assumed by implementations.

+Multi features are assumed to have the same styling rules as single features - MultiPoints are styled as Points, MultiPolygons as Polygons, and MultiLineStrings as LineStrings. `marker` styles do not affect `stroke` and `fill` rules and vice versa.
+The behavior of `fill` rules on LineStrings is undefined, but implementations are encouraged to set `fill` to 0 by default in that case.

 ```javascript
 // COLOR RULES
 // Colors can be in short form: